connet-dev/connet/README.md

 compiled to a regular expression as described in [golang syntax](https://pkg.go.dev/regexp/syntax).
 Only names that match the regular expression will be allowed for this token.

+### Role Restrictions

+You can restrict client role via `role-matches` options.
+Clients using role restricted token are only allowed to act as a `destination` or a `source`, depending on the value of the `role-matches` option.

 ### Storage

 `connet` servers (both control and relay servers) store runtime state on the file system.
 If you don't explicitly specify